-After the pre-wedding stress, we needed a few days to relax at the start of our Borneo honeymoon so we headed straight to the Shangri-La Rasa Ria.
+After all the organisation and planning involved in our wedding, we needed a few days to relax at the start of our honeymoon so we headed straight to the Shangri-La Rasa Ria.
 Only 40 minutes from Kota Kinabalu, it's one of the best hotels we've stayed at and would suit anyone wanting a spot of luxury.
-With a gorgeous 3km stretch of white sandy beach, complimentary water sports, lovely pool & restaurants, a 64 hectare nature reserve and baby orang-utan sanctuary, it's all-encompassing.
+With a gorgeous 3km stretch of white sandy beach, complimentary water sports, lovely pool and restaurants and a 64 hectare nature reserve it's all-encompassing!

-Rescued orphan orang-utans live here before moving to the famous Sepilok sanctuary where they are gradually reintroduced into the wild.
-If you don't have time to visit Sepilok, I would highly recommend this hotel which gives you an opportunity to see these beautiful animals up close.
+When we visited, the Rasa Ria had a shelter for rescued orphan orang-utans who lived here before moving to the famous Sepilok sanctuary and gradually being reintroduced into the wild.
+The hotel no longer has its own sanctuary, so I would highly advise you ask us to plan in a visit to the sanctuary at Sepilok if you have time to visit; it gives you an opportunity to see these beautiful animals up close.

 The first day involves a 4-6 hour hike to 3200m consisting of steps, steps and more steps.
 Arriving at Laban Rata, we stayed in the main accommodation house which is comfortable, warmer than expected and has excellent food.
 I think the main house is best as the other, smaller outhouses are freezing.
 You get the chance for a few hours' sleep before waking at 2am for the summit climb to see the sunrise.